AhmetCanArslan/ShizuWall/README.md

 - By default only user-installed apps are shown.
 Use the overflow menu (three dots, top-right) to "Show system apps" if you need to include system apps for selection.
 - If anything goes wrong, rebooting the device will revert every change made by ShizuWall.
 - The app persists minimal preferences locally (selected apps, enabled flag) and stores a small boot-relative timestamp in device-protected storage so the app can detect reboots safely without exposing data.
-- No network calls from the app itself — it does not send any data to external services and has no internet access.
+- No network calls from the app itself — it does not send any data to external services.
+The application does not request android.permission.INTERNET in its manifest.
+While Shizuku itself has shell privileges (which include network access), ShizuWall is designed to operate locally and does not initiate any network connections.

 ## Firewall Implementation